 Why Is a Regular Lash Fill Necessary?

 The first thing you should know is how long eyelash extensions last.
 Since they are attached to your natural lashes, the extensions will follow their growth cycle and fall off with them.
-The full cycle is 6-8 weeks long, but that doesn’t mean your extensions will look good for so long.
+The full cycle lasts 6-8 weeks, but that doesn’t mean your extensions will look good for so long.

 When you get lash extensions, not all of your lashes are at the same stage of the cycle.
-Some of them are new, but some of them will fall off the very next day, since they are at the end of the cycle.
-So, you can expect that approximately 40% of your natural lashes will fall off in 3 weeks.
-And the extensions will go with them.
+Some of them are new, aka baby lashes, but some of them will fall off the very next day since they are at the end of the cycle.
+So, you can expect that approximately 40% of your natural lashes will fall off in 3 weeks – and the extensions will go with them.

 Image source: Instagram @luxxaestheticsokc